ECS-CS/TechStars/Capstone.md

     - Hmm...
 Notice that we are checking the values stored at specific array indexes.
 Is there a way to output the values stored in `boxesArr`?
 Once figured out, do `CMD + OPTION + J` to view your results in the javascript console.
     - How long is our array?
 (How many items are in our array)
     - Observe patterns
+    - Draw the grid, and label the boxes with the arrays index to help you build each scenario.

 ```javascript
 // THIS FUNCTION IS RESPONSIBLE CHECKING FOR A WINNER